 This isn't an uncomfortable shoe by any means, but it's also not an overly cushioned or pillowy experience.
 The thick EVA footbed felt good right out of the box, though we did feel that the contoured ridge between the toes and the ball of the foot was poorly placed.
 It seemed to sit a bit too far back for several of our testers' feet, and we saw confirmation of this in other online reviews.
 It wasn't a big deal, but something to be aware of — you'll probably want to try this shoe on and walk around in it a bit to make sure it's a comfortable fit for your foot shape.

 If you don't care about having an ankle strap and would rather have more straightforward comfort, check out our most luxurious feeling flip, the OluKai Ohana.
 We also really loved our Best Buy for Sporty Adventures, the Base Camp Lite.

-We loved the versatility of the Rosa - with the ankle strap or without, this was the perfect shoe to have along for every kind of adventure.
+We love the versatility of the Rosa - with the ankle strap or without, this is an almost perfect shoe to have along for adventures.

 Support & Stability

 This is where the Rosa was really able to shine — the ankle strap took this simple flip to another level.